Which Victor Select Recipes Get

 The third ingredient is chicken fat.
 This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The seventh ingredient is alfalfa meal.
+The eighth inclusion is dried alfalfa meal.
 Although alfalfa meal is high in plant protein (about 18%) and fiber (25%), this hay-family item is more commonly associated with horse feeds.

 From here, the list goes on to include a number of other items.